 - A 3-year license suspension / revocation

 When determining the final sentence, the judge will take into account whether a child under 15 was in the vehicle.
 This is called an “aggravating factor.”
-If this aggravating factor exists, the judge will impose a longer sentence than he/she might otherwise.3
+If this aggravating factor exists, the judge will impose a longer sentence than they might otherwise.3

 Vehicular homicide penalties are harsher than those for DUI causing death.
 This is only a category B felony, carrying: